All You Need to Know About Garment Costing and Pricing

 Make Costing Easier With Uphance

-Let’s be real—managing all these methods manually is tough.
+Let’s be real — managing your costing methods manually is tough.
 You are better off using an automated system like Uphance, designed uniquely for apparel brands.
 With Uphance, you can:

 - Manage BOMs (Bill of Materials) with real-time updates.